bips-hb/cpi/README.md

 David S. Watson, Marvin N. Wright

 ### Introduction
-Conditional Predictive Impact (CPI) is a general test for conditional independence in supervised learning algorithms.
-The measure can be calculated using any supervised learning algorithm and loss function.
-It provides statistical inference procedures without parametric assumptions and applies equally well to continuous and categorical predictors and outcomes.
+The conditional predictive impact (CPI) is a measure of conditional independence.
+It can be calculated using any supervised learning algorithm, loss function, and knockoff sampler.
+We provide statistical inference procedures for the CPI without parametric assumptions or sparsity constraints.
+The method works with continuous and categorical data.

 ### Installation
 The package is not on CRAN yet.
 To install the development version from GitHub using `devtools`, run